 Commercial or business waste is derived from a business premises that’s used predominantly for trade, sport, entertainment or recreation.
 Commercial waste applies to any business with commercial activity, however it doesn’t apply to household or industrial waste.

-You have a legal duty to dispose of properly if you create waste from one or more of the processes listed below:
+You have a legal duty to dispose of properly if you create waste from below:

 - Waste from rented properties encountered by a landlord or their letting agent.

 - Waste derived at residential properties by contractors and builders.